jpmorganchase/modular/docs/compatibility.md

 All Modular commands and functionality should work as expected.

-The project's `.yarnrc.yml` must include the `nodeLinkler` property set to `node-modules` as we do not support Plug'n'Play.
+The project's `.yarnrc.yml` must include the `nodeLinker` property set to `node-modules` as we do not support Plug'n'Play.

 #### Unsupported Features: